Qualified HSA Instructors

-Email the office jewels@horsesafetyaustralia.com.au and provide the name and state of the person you are enquiring about and we will respond with the details of their certification with us if the process was completed.
+Email the office admin@horsesafetyaustralia.com.au and provide the name and state of the person you are enquiring about.

 When you are looking for a new instructor, ask them the following questions:

 Are they qualified as a riding instructor with a recognised organisation?
-(Horse Safety Australia or an organisation which is nationally recognised to provide certification to instruct beginner riders/or your level and style of riding if you are not a beginner)
+(Horse Safety Australia or an organisation which is nationally recognised to provide certification).

 Do they have current first aid qualifications? (they should be renewed every 3 years to be current)

 Are their horses in good condition and looked after properly?
-(See condition score – for a riding school horse they should fall into category 3- see document attached here:Condition_Scoring_and_Weight_Estimation_of_Horses )
+They should fall into category 3 as shown in this document: Condition Scoring of Horses.

 Do they have emergency procedures for their activities?
 They should have written procedures, at least they should have some sort of communication from all horse activities preferably to 000 and good mobile phone coverage (and UHF radios or Satellite devices if on trails)